toothbrushes & good oral health

 - Replace toothbrushes every 3-4 months since a toothbrush is often worn before they look worn.
 When the brush is worn, cleaning effectiveness is compromised and frayed bristles may inadvertently puncture the gums.
 A child’s brush should be replaced more often as they will chew or bite on the bristles.
 Also someone undergoing orthodontic treatment should change brushes often since the braces can break down the bristles quickly.
 Replacement is a good idea after an illness.

-Since changing a toothbrush regularly is important to good oral health, Dr. Wilcox provides a new brush, floss and toothpaste to each patient after a cleaning appointment.
+Since changing a toothbrush regularly is important to good oral health, Dr. Tenney provides a new brush, floss and toothpaste to each patient after a cleaning appointment.
 The average American replaces a toothbrush 1.9 times a year.
 Since a new toothbrush is 30% more effective at removing plaque, doesn’t it make sense to change brushes more often?